The America We Anticipated is Here. How We Respond Means Everything.

 Member of the Ecclesiastical Advisory Board, Archdiocese of San Francisco

-Member of the Ecclesiastical Advisory Board, Archdiocese of Los Angeles
+Member of the Ecclesiastical Advisory Board, Archdiocese of Los Angeles.

-Member of the Ecclesiastical Advisory Board, Personal Ordinariate of the Chair of Saint Peter
+Member of the Ecclesiastical Advisory Board, Eparchy of Saint Vladimir-Le-Grand de Paris (Ukrainian).

-Member of the Ecclesiastical Advisory Board, Diocese of Madison
+Member of the Ecclesiastical Advisory Board, Personal Ordinariate of the Chair of Saint Peter.

-Member of the Ecclesiastical Advisory Board, Diocese of Santa Rosa
+Member of the Ecclesiastical Advisory Board, Diocese of Santa Rosa.

 At the Napa Institute, I have seen visible signs of the Mercy of Jesus.
 We must realize that we have a living God who takes care of us in a very loving and merciful way.
 And Jesus is so approachable, willing to heal us from our brokenness.
 He will help us to be healed and transformed.
 I think that through these healings, what I see is a call to see what God wants from us, to transform the lives of others.
 Myself, I was transformed through those healings to see that I was called to spread the Mercy of God.

 I look forward to the Napa Institute all year.
 I have attended the past 5 years and now it feels like a big family reunion.
 The Napa Institute helped to launch FOCUS’ expansion in the West coast and has introduced me to lifelong friends.
 In fact, my husband and I ended our honeymoon in Napa this year.
 I can’t think of a better way to start our marriage than with the beautiful liturgies, inspiring Catholic keynotes, and hundreds of holy models of marriage.
 I am forever grateful to the Napa Institute!
 Cheers to many great years to come.